Pediatric Contrast-enhanced Voiding Urosonography

 What is Pediatric Contrast-enhanced Voiding Urosonography?

 Pediatric contrast-enhanced voiding urosonography (ceVUS) examines the bladder and urinary tract with ultrasound.
-Before the exam, liquid contrast material is introduced into the bladder through a catheter.
+During the exam, liquid contrast material is introduced into the bladder through a catheter.
 The liquid helps show what may be causing pain or problems with urination.
 Ultrasound is particularly suitable for children because it does not use radiation.

 What are some common uses of the procedure?